Multi-messenger Emission from Tidal Waves in Neutron Star Oceans: Discussion

 \subsection{Ocean Tidal Waves as Compact Binary Merger Precursor Flares and Parabolic Encounter Multi-Messenger Sources}

-Dynamical activity in neutron star oceans has been considered as a potential emitter of neutrino and electromagnetic radiation \citep{1994ApJ...426..688R, 2004ApJ...600..939H, 2016ApJ...832...44D, 2021arXiv210206010W}.
-Neutron star oscillations have been observed in relation to electromagnetic bursts \citep{2014ApJ...793L..38S}.
-Therefore, the tidal waves in neutron star oceans during a binary inspiral might correspond to multi-messenger emission due to the energy deposited.
-We hypothesize that resonant ocean tidal waves in neutron stars may be a new source of precursor emission to compact binary mergers during the early inspiral.
+Dynamical activity in neutron star oceans may emit neutrino and electromagnetic radiation \citep{1994ApJ...426..688R, 2004ApJ...600..939H, 2016ApJ...832...44D, 2021arXiv210206010W}.
+Additionally, mode oscillations having been observed during electromagnetic bursts \citep{2014ApJ...793L..38S}.
+Therefore, the tidal waves in neutron star oceans during a binary inspiral might correspond to multi-messenger emission.
+We hypothesize that tidally resonant ocean waves in neutron stars may be a new source of compact binary merger precursor emission.